AthenZ/k8s-athenz-webhook/README.md

 ## Usage

 ### Configuring the auth webhook with the Kubernetes API server
-To configure the Kubernetes api server to use a custom auth webhook server, follow the steps defined on their official documentation which can be found [here](https://kubernetes.io/docs/reference/access-authn-authz/webhook/).
+To configure the Kubernetes API server to use a custom auth webhook server, follow the steps defined on their official documentation which can be found [here](https://kubernetes.io/docs/reference/access-authn-authz/webhook/).